Skip to Topics in This Article

-- Client works with CivicPlus Consultant to create Groups in the Platform that will push to the HCMS and Front-End.
-A System Admin Group should be created for the client front-end site administrators.
-Additional Groups are often created for each department, major division, or service.
+- The customer works with CivicPlus Consultant to create Groups in the Organization that will push to the HCMS and front-end.
+A System Admin Group should be created for the customer front-end site administrators.
+Additional Groups are often created for each department, major division, service or process.

 - Users (staff content editors) are added to Groups as Members or Owners.